Money in Colombia & Travel Budget for Solo Travelers

 In Colombian restaurants, cafes and bars you are usually asked if you want to include a 10% service charge; an additional tip is not expected.
 You would normally accept this service charge unless there was really something wrong with the service.
 Tips in other places are not commonly expected, but if you do want to tip, 10-15% is a good orientation.

-If you want to tip your tour guide, you may consider tipping 10-20% of the total tour cost, if it’s a free tour 20.000 – 40.000 COP is a good orientation (depending on length and quality of the tour).
-Read more about tour in our Experiences section.
+If you want to tip your tour guide, you may consider tipping 10-20% of the total tour cost.
+For free tours, tips are normally expected.
+The amount is up to you and depends on the length and your satisfaction with the tour.
+Read more in my article on Tours in Colombia.

 Share your thoughts!